- Department Tutors

 The AMDP option will award a Master’s degree in Applied Statistics for highly motivated students working towards their Bachelor’s degree in their senior year, plus one more year of graduate study in Statistics.

-The Applied Master’s program in Statistics emphasizes statistical theory, modeling, computing and data analysis with a modern curriculum.
-Some of the students go on to pursue doctoral degrees in statistics, biostatistics, computer science, economics, and other fields, while many others are employed by the private sector upon graduation from the program.
+The Applied Statistics MS program emphasizes statistical theory, modeling, computing and data analysis with a modern curriculum and provides rigorous training in these areas with emphasis on foundation, methods, and computation.
+Most graduates work in industry (e.g., information technology and financial sectors), and some continue to pursue their Ph.D. degrees in statistics, biostatistics, computer science, economics, and other fields, upon graduation from the program.

 Students must be enrolled at the University of Michigan for a bachelor’s degree with a strong quantitative background with a UGPA > 3.2.
 Majors in Statistics and in Data Science at the University of Michigan will prepare the students well for the AMDP option.

-We require applicants to complete the following courses by the end of their junior year: STATS 250/280, STATS 306, and [(STATS 425 and STATS 426) or STATS 412], or equivalents of these courses.
+We require applicants to complete the following courses by the end of their junior year: (DATASCI 101/STATS 206 - Introduction to Data Science or STATS 250/280 - Introduction to Statistics and Data Analysis), STATS 306 - Introduction to Statistical Computing, and [(STATS 425 - Introduction to Probability and STATS 426 - Introduction to Theoretical Statistics) or STATS 412 - Introduction to Probability & Statistics], or equivalents of these courses.

 Applicants must show sufficient proficiency in computer programming.
-This may be satisfied by courses taken, such as EECS 182 or EECS 183, or a letter of support from a former employer or advisor.
+This may be satisfied by courses taken, such as EECS 182 or EECS 183 - Elementary Programming Concepts, or a letter of support from a former employer or advisor.

 Students must get approval from their current primary faculty advisor before applying.
 The GRE is not required.